-Per California Department of Education requirements, once a student is reclassified as RFEP, they are no longer required to take the summative ELPAC, but there is a requirement for four years of continued monitoring of that student.
+Per the California Department of Education requirements, once a student is reclassified as RFEP, they are no longer required to take the summative ELPAC, but there is a requirement for four years of continued monitoring of that student.

-Winship Community School will monitor RFEPs once per year over the course of the four years, using the Reclassification Monitoring form.
+Feather River Charter School will monitor RFEP's curriculum, interventions and assessments quarterly.
+RFEPs will also have a formal yearly monitoring check each year over the four years, using the Reclassification Monitoring form.
 Below is the RFEP Monitoring Schedule, based on student last name:

-RFEP Monitoring Schedule
+Annual RFEP Monitoring Schedule